-A cascading member filter displays each level of a hierarchy on separate dropdown lists.
-Each dropdown is filtered based on what is selected on the parent level dropdown.
+A cascading filter displays each level of a hierarchy on separate dropdown lists.
+The options in each dropdown are filtered based on what was selected in the previous dropdown.

 2. Setting up the cascading filter

-Select the multi-level hierarchy along with other data in a metric set on the dashboard.
+Add the multi-level hierarchy and other data you want to see in a metric set on a dashboard or other view.

 Connect the filter to your hierarchy.

 The filter in this example connects to a product hierarchy like the one created in Automatic joins and hierarchies.